 What Is the Value of Your Collector Car?

-A collector car’s market value is best determined by understanding supply and demand, by using historical sale prices or current asking prices on available inventory.
-For collector cars, 70% of classic and antique cars trade hands through private sales, 20% of sales occur through auctions and 10% go through dealerships.
-With all these various channels in play, no single valuation tool can definitively determine a precise vehicle value.
+Classic car value and antique car values are determined by a multitude of factors both in and out of the owner’s control.
+A collector car’s market value is best determined by understanding supply and demand, using historical sale prices, and reviewing current asking prices on available inventory.
+For collector cars, 70% of classic and antique cars are sold through private sales, 20% through auctions and 10% through dealerships.
+With all of these various channels in play, no single valuation or appraisal tool can definitively tell you precisely how much your vehicle is worth.
+However, using multiple valuation sources will provide you a better starting point in determining market value for the vehicle value.

-Fortunately, there are several free collector car value guides and tools that, collectively, will allow you to research the range of values for your car and help establish the price you may potentially ask or offer based on the trim package, included options and vehicle condition.
-Below you will find a list of reputable sources to help refine your estimate of your vehicle’s value.
+Fortunately, there are several free collector car value guides and tools that, collectively, allow you to research the range of values for your car (based on the trim package, included options and vehicle condition) and help determine the price you should ask (or offer) on a collector car.
+Below you will find a list of reputable sources to refine your estimate of your vehicle’s value.

 Online Collector & Classic Car Valuation Tools

-ClassicCarValue.com is a first of its kind tool let allows users to find an accurate classic car value online by comparing classic and collector car valuation data from both online and offline sources.
+ClassicCarValue.com is a first of its kind tool that allows users to find an accurate classic car value online by comparing classic and collector car valuation data from both online and offline sources.

 National Automobile Dealers Association (NADA)